Code-Institute-Submissions/Estelindis-legendarium_JanResub/README.md

 ## Owner Goals
 - Present stories to users in a readable, accessible format.
 - Include appealing features like images, notes, and categories in stories.
-- Manage content via the admin panel, e.g. approve comments, delete stories with objectionable content.
+- CRUD (create, read, update, and delete) content via the admin panel, e.g. approve comments, delete stories with objectionable content.
 - Have the ability to create, read, update, and delete categories via the front end.
+- Prevent users from accessing unauthorised content via editing front end links.

 # Design
 In terms of visuals and data, Legendarium is inspired by the Code Institute "I Think Therefore I Blog" Codestar walkthrough project.
 Following the lessons in that walkthrough to gain understanding of the underlying principles, I made informed choices about where to retain elements, where to make partial changes, and where to add new styling and models.